Manus69/computer69_rewrite/Readme.md

 ### Computer69 is an interpreter of mathematical expressions.
 ### It is capable of evaluating arithmetical expressions, polynomials, trigonometric functions, matrix operations and so on.
-### Some of its more advanced features are still in development, they will become available in the future versions.
 ---
 ## Installation and controls
 #### Clone the repository in the directory of your choice and type "make".